Get Instant Access

 McLean & Company Insight

 Developing a DEI strategy is a lot of work.
 When building a project team, be conscious of who would think or feel it burdensome.
-To build an impactful and sustainable strategy, you need people who are passionate about championing DEI efforts and initiatives.
+To build an impactful and sustainable strategy, involve people who are passionate about championing DEI efforts and initiatives.

 Recruit members for the DEI strategy project team